D-splitting methods: 2N -storage embedded explicit pseudo-geometric Runge-Kutta methods using splitting methods: Numerical examples

+Fig~\ref{fig:SymplecticUnitary}, bottom figures show the results obtained, where we observe similar results as for the symplectic case.
+In the bottom right panel we include two reference dotted lines of slope corresponding to schems of order 9 and 13, in agreement to the preservation of unitarity by D-splitting methods built from splitting methods of order 4 and 6, respectively.

+We now analyse the performance of D-splitting methods on some non-linear ODEs and PDEs and their preservation of the qualitative properties.

+\paragraph{Two body Kepler problem} Although the Kepler problem can be split into two integrable parts, we consider here its classical formulation in order to apply splitting methods in a $2N$-storage framework:

 with initial conditions $ q_1(0)=1-e, q_2(0)=p_1(0)=0, \text{and } p_2(0)=\sqrt{(1+e)/(1-e)}, $ which yield an elliptical trajectory of period $2\pi$, eccentricity $e$ and energy $E_0 = -1/2$.
 We take $e = 0.8$ and integrate until the final time $t_f = 2000$.
-For the numerical integration, we employ the two fourth-order RK methods introduced previously, together with the splitting method BM4.
+For the numerical integration, we employ the two fourth-order RK methods introduced previously, together with the D-splitting methods D$_{13}4$ and D$_{13}4(6)$.
 The step sizes are chosen so that all methods require 520000 force evaluations.
 Figure~\ref{fig:kep} shows the error in energy along the propagation for these three methods.
-The results show that the RK methods exhibit a linear growth of the energy error from the outset, whereas BM4 initially preserves the energy error before transitioning to a linear growth regime.
+The results show that the RK methods exhibit a linear growth of the energy error from the outset, whereas both D-splitting methods initially preserve the energy error before transitioning to a linear growth regime.
 This behavior is characteristic of pseudo-symplectic methods.